 - The Data Protection Officer of UGent (firstname.lastname@example.org)/ UZ Gent (email@example.com) has automatic read-only access to your plan in DMPonline.be, as one of the admins of the application.

 - You can export each individual component of your plan (GDPR Record, DPIA, DMP) from the tool in various file formats (.docx, .pdf, .txt), e.g. when you want to save a milestone version, or when you want to formally submit a document to a funder, to the Research Co-ordination office, to your ethics committee, etc.

 - However, to actually register your processing activities in order to comply with the GDPR, in principle all you have to do is fill in the GDPR questions in the online tool - you don't have to export and submit a document for this yourself.

-- Please note: if you need or want advice from an ethics committee for your research, submitting your GDPR Record document is an admissibility requirement for your application for ethical approval.
+- Please note: if you need or want advice from an ethics committee for your research, your application for ethical approval does require submitting your GDPR Record document for admission.
 In this case, you'll have to export a document from the tool yourself.

 Keeping the plan up to date

 - Keep your plan, and in particular the questions under the 'GDPR Record' tab, up to date in DMPonline.be during the course of your research project.
 Via 'My Dashboard' you can see a list of existing plans which you can then edit further.